usnistgov/800-63-3/sp800-63b/sec8_security.md

 | | Provide secure display of identity of verifier and RP.
 | | Maintain software-based keys in restricted-access storage.

-There are several other strategies that may be applied to mitigate the threats described in Table 5:
+There are several other strategies that may be applied to mitigate the threats described in [Table 8-1](#63bSec8-Table1):

 - *Multiple factors* make successful attacks more difficult to accomplish.
 If an attacker needs to both steal a cryptographic authenticator and guess a memorized secret, then the work to discover both factors may be too high.